bcwatson22/punk/README.md

 * Kept everything modular
 	* Each component has its own CSS and JS file
 	* Allows ease of maintenance and scalability
-* Things kept clean, lean and DRY without sacrificing too much readability
+* Code kept clean, lean and DRY without sacrificing too much readability
+* Things could've been optimised further, but I ran out of time

 ## Unit testing